Automated line for sorting and testing PCB assemblies

 Automated line operating process

-1. Manual loading of PCB assemblies
+1. Manual loading of PCB circuits

-2. Picking assemblies with robot in RC1
+2. Removal of circuits with a robot in RC1

 3. Transporting the pallet to the SPEA testing device